Correction: Protest-Sam Houston Statue story

 There hasn't been any organized effort to remove Houston's statue, which has stood near a city park since 1925.

-While Houston — who was the Republic of Texas' second president — owned slaves, he also refused to take an oath of allegiance to the Confederacy.
+Houston was the Republic of Texas' second president.
+While he did own slaves, he also refused to take an oath of allegiance to the Confederacy.

 Comments